nizamiza/nvim/README.md

 # My Personal NeoVim Configuration

 Very simple configuration of NeoVim using built-in package manager.
-I use Copilot as a completion engine without any LSPs.
+I use [Copilot](https://github.com/features/copilot) as a completion engine without any LSPs.
 Goal is to have a very clean and editing focused environment.

 ## Installation

-Before you start, make sure that you have installed NeoVim and Git on your system.
+Before you start, make sure that you have installed [NeoVim](https://neovim.io) and [Git](https://http://git-scm.com) on your system.
 Then, backup your current configuration if you have any:

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak
 ```

-Then, clone this repository to your `~/.config` directory:
+Clone this repository into your `~/.config` directory:

 ```bash
 git clone https://github.com/nizamiza/nvim.git ~/.config/nvim